amiru3f/remote-claim-transformation/README.md

 ## How to run

+Make sure you have .Net 8.0 v8.0.100-preview.6 installed

 Just run the project in debug mode and use the following curl to check both of the endpoints

 ```bash